Amherst-Statistics/acthesis/README.md

 ### Installing **acthesis** in RStudio

-1. Ensure that you have already installed LaTeX and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
+1. Ensure that you have already installed LaTeX and are using the latest version of [R](https://cran.r-project.org) and [RStudio](http://www.rstudio.com/products/rstudio/download/).

 2. Install the **remotes**, **bookdown**, and **acthesis** packages (if you are on the server, do **NOT** update any of the packages if it prompts you to.
 Instead, hit 'Enter' or choose the `3: None` option to avoid the package updates):